Brand Mission Statements: 30 Examples & Expert Tips

 - A concise declaration of your company’s purpose

-- The reason your business exists beyond making money
+- The reason your business exists is beyond making money

 - A guide for decision-making at all levels of the organisation